 The following depicts the sensitivity to a reasonable possible change in special commission rates, with other variables held constant, on the Group's consolidated statement of income or equity.
-The sensitivity of the income is the effect of the assumed changes in special commission rates on the net special commission income for one year, based on the floating rate non-trading financial assets and financial liabilities held as at 31 December 2023 and 2022, including the effect of hedging instruments.
-All the banking book exposures are monitored and analysed in US Dollars concentration and change.
-Sensitivities are disclosed in SAR thousands.
-Sensitivity of net special commission income for +100/-100 bps increase in the net special commission is SAR +/- SA 21 million for 2023 (SAR +/- 38.3 million for 2022).
+The sensitivity of the income is the effect of the assumed changes in special commission rates on the net special commission income for one year, based on the floating rate non-trading financial assets and financial liabilities held as at 31 December 2024 and 2023, including the effect of hedging instruments.
+All the banking book exposures are monitored and analysed in currency concentration, following are relevant sensitivities disclosed in SAR million.